xrax/LABMenu/README.md

 }
 ```

-In viewDidLoad function you must set your MenuController:
+In viewDidLoad function you must set your Menu class:

 ```swift
 	override func viewDidLoad() {